sap-tutorials/Tutorials/tutorials/btp-app-ci-cd-btp/btp-app-ci-cd-btp.md

 ---

 ## Prerequisites
- - You have created a GitHub repository as described in section [Create a GitHub Repository for Your Project](btp-app-create-directory)
+ - You have created a GitHub repository as described in step [Create a GitHub Repository for Your Project](btp-app-create-directory)
  - You have developed your CAP application and have prepared it for deployment using this collection of tutorials: [Build an Application End-to-End using CAP, Node.js and VS Code](mission.btp-application-cap-e2e)
  - You have to [Set Up the SAP HANA Cloud Service](btp-app-hana-cloud-setup) or use an existing SAP HANA Cloud instance